LloydLion/DidiFrame/DidiFrame/DocFX/articles/user_commands_and_pipelines.md

 To apply validators add collection with them into additional info of argument.
 To apply it in reflection loader use [ValidatorAttribute](../api/DidiFrame.UserCommands.Loader.Reflection.ValidatorAttribute.html) on argument.

-Tip: you can see error locale key of default validators in them description
+Tip 1: you can see error locale key of default validators in them description.

+Tip 2: abstract class [AbstractArgumentValidator](../api/DidiFrame.UserCommands.ContextValidation.Arguments.AbstractArgumentValidator-1.html) can help in validators createtion.

 ## Invoker filtration